• Skip to primary navigation

 This post may contain affiliate links.
 Read my disclosure policy here.

-Are you ready for another Testors Crafternoons project to make with your kids?
-This is Tonya, and I’m going to show you how to paint Christmas ornaments to decorate your tree and give as gifts this holiday season.
-You and your kids will love this latest craft in our ongoing sponsored partnership with Testors.com.
+Would you like to see how to paint Christmas ornaments to decorate your tree and give as gifts this holiday season?
+You and your kids will love this latest painted ornaments craft that’s part of our ongoing sponsored partnership with Testors.com.

 How To Paint Christmas Ornaments